Find a Licensed Provider

 Visit and Ask Questions

+Check it Out.
 Visit the child care options you are considering.
-Find out about these key indicators of quality:

 Caregiver Qualifications.
 Ask about the caregivers’ training and education.
 Caregivers with degrees and/or special training in working with children will be better able to help your child learn.
 Are the caregivers involved in activities to improve their skills?
 Do they attend classes and workshops?